 Dog does not exhibit any inappropriate behaviour when touched by a stranger.

-Dog looks at handler on Sd.
+Dog looks at handler on command.

 Dog is able to work despite distractions encountered in normal working environment, including but not limited to loud noises, sirens, crowds, mounted police.